JBeggs/3dgame/PROCEDURAL_MAPS.md

 ### Procedural Map Generator (Skeleton)

 What was added
-- `client/src/gen/mapGen.ts`: tiny BSP-style generator returning a grid (0 floor, 1 wall).
+- `client/src/gen/mapGen.ts`: upgraded to a small dungeon generator: non-overlapping rooms, corridors via nearest-neighbor connections, plus extra links for loops; widened corridors.
 - `client/src/ui/MapScene.tsx`: renders grid as boxes and builds matching static physics walls.
 - Physics upgraded to a singleton with `addStaticBox()` so the map can register colliders.
 - Integrated into scene in `GameCanvas`.